Murder of Rocío Wanninkhof: Disappearance

 "Three or four days" after the disappearance, a taxi driver came forward to say that the night of the crime, at 22:00, he dodged an off-road vehicle driving on the wrong lane at the exact point on the road where the running shoes were found.
 When the vehicle passed his own, he heard a high-pitched "shriek or scream" that scared him.
 On 16 October, DNA testing confirmed that the blood belonged to Wanninkhof.

 Despite the evidence, the family and friends of Wanninkhof stated that they believed she was still alive.
-A couple that employed her as an au pair offered a reward of two million pesetas for any useful information about her disappearance, and an English resident offered ten million for her safe return.
+Cliff Stanford and Sylvia Spruck Wrigley, who had employed her as an au pair for Wrigley's five-year-old child, offered a reward of ten million pesetas (£40,000) for any useful information about her disappearance Later, Stanford increased that to twenty-five million pesetas (£100,000) for information that could lead to the arrest of her killer.